spothero/tools/README.md

   name = "github.com/spothero/core"
 ```

-Then, in your application you can simple do the following:
+Then, in your application you can simply do the following:

 ```go
 package coolpkg